- Change of mind from shareholder value to stakeholder management at top international companies

 How to implement stakeholder management

 Stakeholder management has never been so easy.
 Because platforms for integrated market research such as those of the SAP subsidiary Qualtrics combine data from operational IT systems (O-Data) with empirical values (X-Data) generated from surveys.
 This opens up unprecedented opportunities for companies.
 They can now find out, based on data, what really drives, motivates or disturbs their stakeholders – be they customers, employees or suppliers.
-With our Multi Experience Platform EASY ApiOmat, for example, we can link existing IT systems directly with survey tools and thus send individual surveys directly to the stakeholder’s device in real time.
+We can link existing IT systems directly with survey tools and thus send individual surveys directly to the stakeholder’s device in real time.

 How to integrate stakeholder management into your corporate strategy: